What is Interest on Investments?

 The effective interest rate is the rate that discounts the all expected future cash outflows/inflows from the financial instrument at asset’s Amortized Cost preceding to any allowance for expected credit losses.

 - Thus, interest income is a safe way of earning income from the financial instrument.
-This has the power to give perennial income at a fixed rate without any stoppage.
-Also, with the passage of time, many innovative models of investment have come which gives also the support of income with the effect of inflation as well.
+It has the power to give perennial income at a fixed rate without any stoppage.
+Also, with time, many innovative models of investment have come.
+These also give the support of income with the effect of inflation as well.

 - Interest income is one of a good source of income for income and corporates for safe income.
 In simple words, interest income is a good and safe source of income, even though the rate of interest is not so high.